 44 Smart Ways to Use Smartphones in Class (Part 1) - Getting Smart by @JohnHardison1 - This week an online article grabbed my attention.

 Principals and school boards everywhere are requiring teachers to integrate technology into the classroom.
 Sometimes, the change is as simple as adding a computer class to the curriculum, other times it requires teachers to literally flip their entire lesson plan into a hi-tech beast!
+Although these flipped classrooms give students an edge, they may also give their teachers a headache!
+Don’t worry, I’m here to show you that whether you teach 2nd-grade math or high school biology there is a simple way to ‘techify’ your existing lesson plans.
 10 Ways to Integrate Technology into your Classroom - Early Childhood Education Zone.
 When I first started teaching it was a goal of mine to integrate technology into the classroom as much as I could.

 One could argue that it always has been.
 But with the proliferation of Internet access in school buildings and the ubiquity of mobile computing devices, educators are taking note and beginning to consider new ways they can include these tools into their classroom instruction.
 Integrating Technology and Literacy.
 When teaching with digital natives in a digital world, one question facing many educators revolves around integrating technology to help facilitate learning: How do you work technology into the pedagogy, instead of just using something cool?